 Members must provide relevant information (as set out in 2.1-2.4 of the Objects and Rules) regarding methods when questions are raised about survey results or how a survey has been conducted.
 The purpose of such disclosure is to ensure that adequate information is available, not to evaluate the specific techniques that were employed.

 Accordingly, the procedures outlined below will be used when a question is raised or complaint received by the BPC that any member has not followed the principles of disclosure.
 Such procedures may be instigated following the receipt of a complaint from a member of the general public, a complaint made by a member of the BPC or by the Management Committee, President or Officer of the BPC.

 These procedures are designed to ensure that all those who may read the results of a public opinion poll have adequate information upon which to evaluate the findings and that such information is available promptly after the original date of publication.

-- The Investigating sub-committee will consider the matter and determine whether or not the question is of sufficient significance or relevant to the principles of disclosure to warrant more complete publication of information.
+The Investigating sub-committee will consider the matter and determine whether or not the question is of sufficient significance or relevant to the principles of disclosure to warrant more complete publication of information.
 This decision will be made by majority vote of the sub-committee.

-The Investigating sub-committee will determine within one month which aspects of methodology shall be required to be published on the member’s website, that is, in its judgement, necessary to allow a full evaluation of the research findings.
-The additional information will include, but not be limited to, the specific items outlined above.
+The Investigating sub-committee will determine within one month what information shall be required to be published on the member’s website, that is, in its judgement, necessary to allow a full evaluation of the research findings.

-- Within two weeks of a decision by the Investigating sub-committee, the member organisation will be notified by the Chairman of the sub-committee about which methodological aspects the Investigating sub-committee decides must be published by the member on its website.
+As soon as possible (and within 1 week) after a decision by the Investigating sub-committee, the member organisation will be notified by the Chairman of the sub-committee what information the Investigating sub-committee decides must be published by the member on its website.

-The member organisation shall then have two weeks to make the information available to the Investigating sub-committee or to indicate why it feels it cannot provide the requested information.
+The member organisation shall then have one week to publish the information or to indicate why it cannot publish the information.

-- Before any suspension or expulsion takes effect the member organisation concerned will be advised of the action proposed and have the opportunity (within 14 days of receipt of the proposed action) to call a meeting of the entire membership.
+Before any sanction takes effect the member organisation concerned will be advised of the action proposed and have the opportunity (within 14 days of receipt of the proposed action) to call a meeting of the entire membership.
 The matter shall be discussed at a hearing of the membership called for the purposes of informing the organisation why sanctions have been recommended and giving the organisation the opportunity to defend its position of non-compliance to the membership of the Council with a complete record of such hearing kept and made available to the public upon request.
-The quorum for a meeting of the membership will be determined as a simple majority of those voting in person or by proxy.
+The motion at a meeting of the membership will be determined as a simple majority of those voting in person or by proxy.

-The matter will then be put to vote of the full membership, which can by majority vote decide that the member organisation can be placed on probation for a specified period of time or even expelled from the Council.
+The matter will then be put to the vote of the full membership, which can by majority vote decide that the member organisation can be placed on probation for a specified period of time, be suspended or expelled from membership of the Council.
 Alternatively the decision made by the President on the sanction to be imposed on the may be over-ruled.